neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 ```

 The following CLI command downloads the sparsification recipe from the SparseZoo and
-kicks off the sparsification process, fine-tuning onto the COCO dataset.
+kicks off the sparsification process.

 ```bash
 python train.py \